Refda03/.github/profile/README.md

-# Company Capstone Team C23-PS455
+# Product Capstone Team C23-PS455

 Hey there!
 We are the C23-PS455 team from Bangkit Academy 2023, and we're thrilled to introduce our Capstone Project repository—Scantion: Skin Cancer Detector.
 Our mission is to develop a cutting-edge mobile application that empowers early detection of skin cancer.